 Install the parts in the reverse order of removal.
 Always connect the positive \oplus terminal first.
 Make sure that bolts and nuts are tight.

-Readjust the clock after the battery is reconnected since the clock goes wrong once the battery disconnected. ⊇ P. 25

-For proper handling of the battery, see "Maintenance Fundamentals." ≥ P. 48 "Battery Goes Dead." ≥ P. 100
+Make sure the clock is set to the proper time after the battery is reconnected. ≥ P. 25 For proper handling of the battery, see "Maintenance Fundamentals." ≥ P. 48 "Battery Goes Dead." ≥ P. 101